 Before we get into whether or not an Ops Consultant is right for you and your agency, let’s back up a wee bit.
 We first need to clarify just “What is Operations Consulting?”
 Well, in short, it can take many forms.

-Operations Consultants focus on three main areas:
+Operations Consultants (or those who offer operations consulting services, regardless of the their title) focus on three main areas:

 - Business Processes

 Additional Operations Consultants (like us here at Parakeeto) are more focused on the systems and data that help inform decisions, plus answer the tough questions within your agency.
 It’s less of a “gut feeling” one attains from 30 years immersed in the industry, and more about making key decisions based on our reliable friend, data.
 These decisions stem from asking such questions as: